-- This policy applies to all new hires, including adjunct faculty/staff and student employees.
-Current employees being promoted or reclassified into positions requiring new significant financial responsibilities will also need to undergo the background check process if one has not already been completed.
+This policy applies to all new hires, including adjunct faculty/staff and student employees.
+Current employees who are changing jobs, will have a background review if the job requires a higher level of review.
 The level of pre-employment screening is based on the requirements of the position, however at a minimum will consist of criminal history review and sex offender registry.